Pétur Guðmundsson (basketball): Early life

 Pétur (Note: Although he is properly referred to by his given name, most non-Icelandic statistical sources in basketball list him with the Anglicized name of Petur Gudmundsson, with Gudmundsson (incorrectly) treated as a surname.) was born and raised in Reykjavík to an Icelandic father and a Faroese mother.
 He started practicing handball at the age of 8 with Valur's junior teams but after breaking his right arm in a horse riding accident, which affected his ability to throw the ball with power, he turned to basketball at the behest of former national team player Sigurður Helgason.
-At the age of 12, he was 185 cm tall.
+At the age of 12, he was 1.85 m tall.
 Due to his size and skills, he was selected to the Icelandic junior national teams where he was noticed by Marv Harshman, the head coach at the University of Washington.
 Harshman arranged for Pétur to move to Seattle and join Mercer Island High School at the age of 16.